-The College continues to review its curriculum portfolio to ensure that it meets the needs of the Regional Skills Assessment and the Regional Skills Investment Plan.
+The College continues to review its curriculum portfolio to ensure that it meets the needs of the Regional Skills Assessment, the National Strategy for Economic Transformation and the Regional Skills Investment Plan.
 This process using a series of portfolio review meetings which will examine the offer and identify new programmes that are more in line with future demand in Digital, Enterprise, Health and Social Care and Green Energy.